arodri77/-Heterogeneities-risk-insurance-Uganda/README.md

 # Heterogeneities in Risk and insurance Uganda: An Empirical Exploration

-Here I upload the code (in Python) and the datasets used in my thesis, Heterogeneities in Risk and insurance Uganda: An Empirical Exploration.
+Here I upload the code (in Python) and  datasets used in my thesis, Heterogeneities in Risk and insurance Uganda: An Empirical Exploration.
 To run the code one must first download the data from the World Bank website (http://surveys.worldbank.org/lsms/integrated-surveys-agriculture-ISA/uganda).
 For the 2013-14 wave I use the files in csv.
 For the rest of waves I use the dta files.
 The data in the World Bank have free access but one must register first.

 - In the files cons09-cons13, I create the consumption datasets per each wave.